johnhawks/weblog/_posts/2021-05-02-cave-hyena-hybridization.md

 author: John Hawks
 ---

 I've been writing about ancient mixture between species for a long time now.
 Since the reporting of the first Neandertal genome in 2010, a lively field of ancient genomics has been bringing new DNA analyses of other extinct species.
-They've turned up ancient gene flow between species again and again, in
+They've turned up ancient gene flow between species again and again, in extinct lineages like mammoths and straight-tusked elements, in living and extinct canids, in baboons, and pretty much wherever a geographically widespread mammal has some species diversity.

 An interesting paper last year by Michael Westbury and coworkers presented interpretation of the genomes of cave hyenas from Europe and China: <a href="https://doi.org/10.1126/sciadv.aay0456">"Hyena paleogenomes reveal a complex evolutionary history of cross-continental gene flow between spotted and cave hyena"</a>.